bhklab/bioc2022workshop/README.md

 ## Workshop Description
-This workshop will introduce users to the CoreGx and PharmacoGx R packages, which are useful tools for pharmacogenomic analysis to discover biomarkers of treatment response in cancer model systems.
-PharmacoGx specifically focuses on drug sensitivity experiments
+This workshop will introduce users to the CoreGx and PharmacoGx R packages, which are useful tools for pharmacogenomic modelling to discover biomarkers of treatment response in cancer model systems.
+PharmacoGx specifically focuses on drug sensitivity experiments in cancer cell lines, which will be the major focus of this workshop.
+Additional infrastructure from our lab includes ToxicoGx for toxicogenomics in healthy human cell-lines, RadioGx for radiogenomics in cancer cell-lines and Xeva for pharmacogenomics in patient derived xenograph (PDX) murine models.

+Participants will learn the fundamentals of using CoreGx and PharmacoGx to create a PharmacoSet---an integrative container for the storage, analysis and visualization of pharmacogenomic experiments.
+Particular focus will be placed on newly developed support for storing, analyzing and visualizing drug combination sensitivity experiments and correlating results therefrom for multiomic biomarker discovery.

 ### Pre-requisites
+* Basic knowledge of R syntax
+* Knowledge of or interest in pharmacogenomics
-* Familiarity with
+* Familiarity with core Bioconductor classes such as the `SummarizedExperiment` and `MultiAssayExperiment`
+* Curiosity or experience about `data.table` an assest!

 Useful publications:
 * Smirnov, P., Safikhani, Z., El-Hachem, N., Wang, D., She, A., Olsen, C., Freeman, M., Selby, H., Gendoo, D. M. A., Grossmann, P., Beck, A. H., Aerts, H. J. W. L., Lupien, M., Goldenberg, A., & Haibe-Kains, B. (2016).
 PharmacoGx: An R package for analysis of large pharmacogenomic datasets.
 Bioinformatics (Oxford, England), 32(8), 1244–1246. https://doi.org/10.1093/bioinformatics/btv723